guidodemmenie/testresults-dashboard-demo/README.md

 ## Goal

-Generate testresults and represent the results on a dashboard.
+Create an infrastructure on a local kubernetes in which to generate testresults in order to be able to do a live demo how those results can be represented on a dashboard.

 * Passing testcases
 * Flaky testcases